spacedog-io/spacedog-js-sdk/README.md

 **Initialization**

 This SDK provides a global object attached to window named `SpaceDog`.
-This object is the entry point.
+This object is the main entry point.

-The first thing to do is to tell SpaceDog the backend id.
-Before any other call to SpaceDog, you should :
+Before anything else, you need to tell SpaceDog the backend id, like so :

 `SpaceDog.initialize("yourBackendId")`